randomblast/drupal-facebook/README.txt

 - Go to Create Content >> Facebook Application.
 Use the apikey and secret that Facebook has shown you.
 If you have any trouble with the other fields, use Facebook's documentation to figure it out.
-  Once you submit your changes, you'll be shown important information, like a callback URL and so on.
-Return to the application settings form on Facebook, and fill in all the values Drupal for Facebook has shown you.
+  When you submit your changes, Drupal for Facebook will automatically set the callback URL and some other properties which help it work properly.

 - If upgrading from an earlier Drupal for Facebook, revisit all of the Facebook Application nodes.
 Edit each one, look over all the